jmonterroso/jmonterroso.github.io/_projects/talento-humano-mobile-application.md

 Refactoring codebase based in node in order to improve performance and code readability.
 Implementation of ES6 in the website core functions which is the book creation/generation based on user input.

-**Stack of techonologies:** Nativescript, Angular 4, GraphQL Express Node.js.
+**Stack of technologies:** Nativescript, Angular 4, GraphQL Express Node.js.